bkko79/bkko79.github.io/_posts/2020-05-07-whats-docker.md

 Think about Version Control system.
 Everything is _layered_.
 Then, what is layer in Docker Container?
 It is a _container layer wrapping image layers_ that allows you to launch it as one process in OS.

-Each image become a layer which contains _diff_ results that built over original image.
+Each image becomes a layer in which contains _diff_ results than built over original image.
 That customized image with thousands of layers are wrapped by Container layer.

 ```shell
 FROM ubuntu:18.04